brianrusso/topycal/README.md

 # topycal

 Do you want to apply topic modelling to your data but don't know what a text vectorizer or a topic distribution matrix is?
-Do you simply want to throw a list of simple documents/dictionaries against one and enrich your data with the topic clusters?
+Do you simply want to throw a list of simple documents/dictionaries against a topic model and enrich your data with the topic clusters?

 Topycal is for you and a simple pip3 install topycal away!